provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetOwnerOrdersRequest"></a>

 ### QueryGetOwnerOrdersRequest
-QueryGetOwnerOrdersRequest is a request message for the QueryGetOwnerOrders endpoint.
+QueryGetOwnerOrdersRequest is a request message for the GetOwnerOrders query.

 | Field | Type | Label | Description |